-- Keep updated software to protect your computer from viruses, spyware or malware.
+- Keep software that protects your computer from viruses, spyware or malware updated at all times.

 - If you have previously replied to a suspicious email and provided personal or sensitive information about your account, please contact your branch immediately.

-- Make sure that the location bar on the browser at the login-page shows the address starting with "https://online.habibbank.com/".
+- Make sure that the location bar on the browser at the login-page shows the address starting with "https://sub.habibbank.com/CAN/hPLUS".
 Please note the "s" after the "http."
-If it does not have an "s," DO NOT enter any password and contact the bank immediately.
+If the http does not have an "s" at the end, DO NOT enter login ID or password and contact the bank immediately.
 This must be checked even if the HBZweb link is bookmarked as certain viruses can change bookmarks to point to fake sites.

 - Do not send any confidential information including account numbers, passwords, PINs, signed payment instructions via regular email because emails are not encrypted and therefore, subject to being intercepted and read by third parties.

 - Please check your monthly financial statements and report any discrepancies and/or unusual account activity and get in touch with your branch immediately.

 - Keep your HBZweb password strictly private.
 Never share your password with anyone including Bank employees and law enforcement agencies.